MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Distribution Shifts; Catastrophic Forgetting; Memory Augmented Models.
   - <details><summary>Digest</summary> In the present work, we propose a model architecture to address this issue, building upon a discrete bottleneck containing pairs of separate and learnable (key, value) codes.
 In this setup, we follow the encode; process the representation via a discrete bottleneck; and decode paradigm, where the input is fed to the pretrained encoder, the output of the encoder is used to select the nearest keys, and the corresponding values are fed to the decoder to solve the current task.
 The model can only fetch and re-use a limited number of these (key, value) pairs during inference, enabling localized and context-dependent model updates.

+- Domain generalization for activity recognition via adaptive feature fusion. [[paper]](https://arxiv.org/abs/2207.11221)
+  - Xin Qin, Jindong Wang, Yiqiang Chen, Wang Lu, and Xinlong Jiang. *ACM TIST 2022*
+  - Key Word: Domain generalization; Activity recognition.
+  - <details><summary>Digest</summary> We propose Adaptive Feature Fusion for Activity Recognition (AFFAR), a domain generalization approach that learns to fuse the domain-invariant and domain-specific representations to improve the model’s generalization performance.
+AFFAR takes the best of both worlds where domain-invariant representations enhance the transferability across domains and domain-specific representations leverage the model discrimination power from each domain.

 - UniFed: A Benchmark for Federated Learning Frameworks. [[paper]](https://arxiv.org/abs/2207.10308) [[code]](https://github.com/ai-secure/flbenchmark-toolkit)
   - Xiaoyuan Liu, Tianneng Shi, Chulin Xie, Qinbin Li, Kangping Hu, Haoyu Kim, Xiaojun Xu, Bo Li, Dawn Song.
   - Key Word: Federated Learning; Benchmark; Privacy.